Spark-Init/LBOX-Adventure/VacciBucks/README.md

 ## Changelog

+- v1.3 Added Auto Walk feature & stability improvements 11/15/24
 - v1.2 Initial Release 11/13/24

 ## How to not mess this up
 1. Equip Vaccinator (important!!!)
-2. Stand in upgrade station
+2. Stand in upgrade station (or enable Auto Walk with L key)
 3. Watch money go brrr
 4. Press K if something breaks